 Tocopherol and vegetable oils - together to the goal

-Vitamin E is fat-soluble.
+Vitamin E is fat soluble.
 So it is stored and transported in oils.
-It is important to use suitable carriers.
+It is important to use suitable carriers .
 For more elasticity, you want an oil that penetrates deep into the skin.
 Not every lipid can do that.
 Mineral oils only remain on the surface.
 Therefore, creams that only contain mineral oils cannot infiltrate vitamins into the skin.
-For this you need natural oils.
+You need natural oils for this .
 The body can use them and therefore allows them to pass.
-Sea buckthorn pulp oil, for example, transports the tocopherol right into the skin.
+Sea buckthorn pulp oil , for example, transports the tocopherol into the skin.

 It's never too early.
 Vitamin E helps your skin to protect and regenerate.
 And this is always necessary, not just when signs of skin aging become visible.
 Then only time travel helps.
 But until the technology is ready, we have to be content with prevention.
 It works better the earlier you start.
 In addition, the natural ingredient is suitable for absolutely every skin type.

-May we stay fresh and crunchy for a long time to come!
+So that we stay fresh and crispy for a long time!

 🌟 By the way: All oil-based FIVE products contain an extra portion of vitamin E for youthful skin.